logzio/logz-docs/_source/user-guide/accounts/manage-log-accounts-flexible-storage.md

 Name your account.
 Then set the account's daily capacity:

 * **Reserved volume** - This is the volume that is guaranteed for the account per calendar day.
+It can be 1 GB or more.

 * **Cap this account's volume**
     * If you leave this option unchecked, the account has unlimited access to shared volume.

       Once the account exhausts its daily volume, it can continue to receive and index data as long as shared volume is available.

-   * If you checkoff this option to enable it, another field will appear:  **Volume cap**.
+   * If you enable this option, another field will appear:  **Volume cap**.

       This is the maximum volume that the account can index per calendar day.

-The Any   DailyGB (Required) and maxDailyGB (Optional, can be null).
+      It cannot be greater than the sum of the account's reserved volume and available shared volume.

 ![Enable flexible storage](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/configure-sub-account-flexible-vol.png)

-of data that an account can index per calendar day is determined by 2 parameters:

-If flexible volume is enabled, the volume of data that an account can index per calendar day is determined by 2 parameters:

-If false, the volume of data that the account can index per calendar day is determined only by maxDailyGB.
-The parameter reservedDailyGB does not apply and should be null.

-If enabled, any accounts

-If isFlexible is true, flexible storage is enabled and every account has reserved capacity set by the parameter reservedDailyGB.
-If false, flexible storage is disabled and the parameter reservedDailyGB is null

 Each Logz.io plan starts off with a main account.
 If you're on a Pro or Enterprise plan, you can create sub accounts to help manage user access to your data.

-## The main account
+## Data sharing and control

-All users in your main account can search your data in sub accounts and timeless accounts.
+All users in your main account have read access to the data in all logging sub accounts and timeless accounts.
+This means they can search logs, view and create dashboards, configure alerts, etc.

 To limit data visibility,
 you can route different logs to different sub accounts.
 (More on [sub accounts](#sub-accounts) and [managing your accounts](#managing-your-accounts) below.)

-### Permissions for main account admins

-Admin users of the main account also have these permissions:

-* Create, view, update, and delete users in the main account and sub accounts, including other admin users
-* Create, view, update, and delete sub accounts
-* Create, view, update, and delete timeless accounts
-* Create and delete shared tokens and API tokens

-Because of the high level of permissions, we recommend limiting the number of admin users in the main account.

 ## Sub accounts {#sub-accounts}

 Sub accounts help you control data usage and manage user access to your logs.
-By shipping different logs to different sub accounts, you can define data volumes and retention periods for independent environments.
+By shipping different logs to different sub accounts, you can configure different data volumes for independent environments.

 ## Managing your accounts {#managing-your-accounts}